 Instructions for registering for a comprehensive exam/culminating experience can be located on the SEHD Website here.
-Students apply for graduation via their student portal.
+Students apply for graduation via their student portal following instructions on the SEHD website here.
 Deadlines are found on the Office of the Registrar's website here.